devop-sys/Netflix-Clone-Project/README.md

    First check if your port is open or not.

    After running the Dockerfile, the page will appear blank without any movies because the API key wasn't integrated correctly.
+   So docker stop server and remove that server.

 **Step 4: Obtain the API Key.**
 1. Open a web browser and navigate to TMDB (The Movie Database) website.
 2. Click on "Login" and create an account.